 The Rules for Documenting Mortgage Down Payment Gifts

 Unfortunately, many would-be buyers struggle with getting a down payment together.
-In a 2017 Zillow survey, nearly 70 percent of renters said saving a down payment was the biggest hurdle to buying a home.
-If you're ready to become a homeowner, asking Mom and Dad to help with your down payment may have crossed your mind.
-While down payment funds can be gifted, there are certain rules that must be followed, including drafting a down payment gift letter.
+In a 2017 Zillow survey, nearly 70% of renters said saving a down payment was the biggest hurdle to buying a home.

 Down Payment Gift Guidelines

 The amount of down payment funds that can be gifted from your parents or another family member typically depends on the type of mortgage loan involved.
-If you're getting an FHA loan with a 3.5 percent down payment, for instance, the entire down payment can be a gift.
+If you have a credit score of 580 or above and you are eligible to get an FHA loan with a 3.5% down payment.
+If your credit score falls below 580, you will need to put at least 10% down.
+If you choose to put down 20% or more on an FHA loan, then the entire down payment can be a gift.
+If your credit score falls between 580 and 619, then 3.5% of your down payment must come from your own income.

-On the other hand, if you're using a conventional Fannie Mae or Freddie Mac loan, the entire down payment can only be a gift if you're putting down 20 percent or more of the home's purchase price.
-If your down payment is less than 20 percent, some of the money has to come out of your own pocket.
+On the other hand, if you're using a conventional Fannie Mae or Freddie Mac loan, the entire down payment can be a gift if you're putting down 20% or less of the home's purchase price.
+If your down payment is more than 20%, some of the money has to come out of your own pocket.

 Down Payment Gift Letter Rules